 French fries contain between 1.6 and 1.9 grams of fiber per 100g.
-A small cup has about 1 gram of fiber, or 3.5% of the DV.
+A small cup has about 1 gram of fiber or 3.5% of the Daily Value.

 Certainly, you should avoid consuming commercial French fries.
-They have many calories, due to the added fat of vegetable oil.
+They have many calories, due to the added fat.
 Most noteworthy, they’re high in trans fat, which is dangerous for the heart.

 You can easily prepare crunchy, tasteful, healthy, low-calorie French fries at home using an air fryer.